andrewnessinjim/blog/_posts/2018-12-02-easy-ways-to-start-mongodb.md

 layout: post
 title: 5 Easy Ways to Get Started With MongoDB
 ---
-# 5 Easy Ways to Get Started With MongoDB

 I was proud of myself when I earned the MongoDB developer certification within few months after getting into MongoDB.
 Given my track record of zero certifications, this really was something to be proud of.
 Of course, a certification may not interest you based on your personal learning methods.
 But If you're looking forward to learn MongoDB, then here are some easy ways that can help you: